supermari0/WizardKeys/README.md

 A small API for modifying and reading keyboard LED brightness programatically is also included in MacKeyLEDAPI.h/c.
 Feel free to use this in your own projects.

-Warning: WizardKeys has only been tested on a MacBook Pro 5,5 running OS X 10.6.8.
-No functionality is guaranteed, especially on different platforms.

 TODO if I continue working on this hack:
 0. Create a Makefile.